 To thrive, sellers must take debt collection in stride.
 Or would they rather Finance does?

 If the ultimate objective of sales is to generate income, then debt collection is in itself a salesman.
 A reader friend of mine told me of an interesting experience he had a few years back.
 When he joined this firm that sold tires, they were at a deficit position of a whopping 420 million shillings.
-As Sales General Manager, he gave an unusual instruction to the sales team: “forget new business; collect”.
+As General Manager, Sales, he gave an unusual instruction to the sales team: “forget new business; collect”.
 That was the brief.
-Go ye forth and collect.
+“Go ye forth and collect.”
 And collect they did; so successfully that by the end of that year, they were in a credit position of 20 million shillings.

 Regrettably, many salespeople dread to collect.
 They see it as the fly in the relationship ointment.
 For instance, if I’m selling organic pest solutions to flower farms, I’ll be happy to do the demo which lasts a season (three months), and also excitedly see to it that the buyer gets his goods delivered; but because I don’t want to ‘spoil’ the cozy relationship I’ve built with this buyer, I want someone else (read Finance) to ask for the money.
-Sometimes finance does, but bereft of a brief about the relationship dynamics involved, friction is generated and the relationship marred.
+Sometimes Finance does, but bereft of a brief about the relationship dynamics involved, friction is generated and the relationship marred.

 Basic selling reminds us that the sale is complete when payment has occurred.
 Progressive sellers know that even when the structure allows (as it does in business-to-business selling) for someone else to collect, this only transfers responsibility- not accountability- for the sale.
 And why?
 Because, the same basics tell us that growth is most optimally achieved through existing customers themselves and those they refer.
-Having a pulse on the relationship, irrespective of who is handling the account at the time, therefore becomes a necessity for the seller.
+Having a pulse on the relationship, irrespective of who is handling the account at the time, therefore, becomes a necessity for the seller.

 This aside, an overdue debt still works against that sale because a debtor is less likely to order from you if he has your debt.
 ‘Let me pay it first’, he will say.
 In the meantime, he will most likely be getting his supply on credit or cash elsewhere.
 After all, his business won’t stall because he has your debt.
 Yet, you are letting yours stall because of the same reason.
 Movement of money in and out of a firm is the lifeblood of a business and critical to success; this is also true for you- the individual.
 Your very tools of trade (salaries included) depend on this.
-On the other hand, if he has paid up, he is very likely to exploit the opportunity and state, “Hebu, supply me with tyres, now that I don’t have your debt!”
+On the other hand, if he has paid up, he is very likely to exploit the opportunity and state, “Hebu, supply me with tyres, now that I don’t have your debt!”Views – 242